List of games based on Conan the Barbarian: Robert E. Howard's Conan: Adventures in an Age Undreamed Of

-Conan: Adventures in an Age Undreamed Of, by Modiphius Entertainment, is the role-playing game currently officially licensed from Conan Properties Inc. The main game consists of a 368-page full colour hardcover book using their 2d20 system.
-The game was launched in 2017 through a hugely successful Kickstarter crowd-funding campaign, and since then, a number of supplements have been published in book form:
+Conan: Adventures in an Age Undreamed Of, by Modiphius Entertainment, was officially licensed from Conan Properties Inc. The main game consisted of a 368-page full colour hardcover book using their 2d20 system.
+The game was launched in 2017 through a successful Kickstarter crowd-funding campaign, and a number of supplements followed.
+The line ended in 2022 when the license was transferred to Monolith.